 When we found our horsebox, the first lockdown had just finished.... so we thought it would all be over.
 But we need to be continually aware of the need to offer best practice biosecurity.
 As a result we made the following changes to our horsebox and service:

 - Developed the design to create a private,bio-secure living area

 - Added an awning so that people can gather outdoors with shelter

 - Increased the door width to accommodate larger wheelchairs

 - Added sound proofing and heating / air-conditioning

 - Arranged deep cleaning for sterilising surfaces between visitors

 - Reduced the use of fabric surfaces to ease cleaning

 - Researched the needs of people in care homes who have become withdrawn

-- Developed a Core Team Skills approach to reduce need for teams of volunteers
+- Developed a Core Team Skills approach to reduce the need for teams of volunteers

 - Designing training so that family members and care home staff can lead the sessions